budak7273/ArmorModules/README.md

 [![Flight modules](https://i.imgur.com/JBxUd3K.png) _These modules are only available when you have the Flight sub mod installed._](https://ficsit.app/mod/9tusv5NnasQ8tT)

-Once you have a Jetpack Module of some sort installed, you can start hover flying by holding down space, just like the vanilla jetpack.
-All Jetpacks consumes Fuel, which your suit will refill when you are on the ground.
-The kind of accepted Fuel depends on the suit (see more below).
+Once you have a Flight Module installed, you can start flight by holding down space, just like the vanilla jetpack and Hover Pack.
+Most Flight Modules consume Fuel, which your suit will refill when you are on the ground.
+The kind of accepted Fuel depends on the suit and what modules you have installed.
+Hover over the Accepted Fuels region of the suit inventory to find out what fuels your Suit (and thus Flight Module can run on.)

 You can install a Mid-Air Refueling module to allow refueling while flying.

 What kind of flight you have depends on what module you have installed:

-TODO update descriptions
+##### Flight Modules

 - ![ThrustBoots](https://i.imgur.com/LUbGHnG.png) **Thrust Boots Module**
+  - _Consumes Suit Fuel and Power_
+  - Your first flight opportunity, this limited module allows for some extra mobility, but is nowhere near as good as a jetpack.
-  - Hold space to ascend.
-No boost functionality.
-This jetpack will cap your horizontal speed as you fly, so don't expect to be zooming around with this one.
+  - Hold space to ascend, consuming fuel and energy to fly.
+Press 'PowerSuit Accelerate' (Shift by default) for a slight boost.
+This jetpack will _cap your horizontal speed as you fly_, so don't expect to be zooming around with this one.
 - ![Jetpack](https://i.imgur.com/tMw8e92.png) **Integrated Jetpack Module**
+  - _Consumes Suit Fuel and Power_
+  - The PowerSuit equivalent of the vanilla Jetpack.
   - Hold space to ascend.
 You can boost by holding sprint to go a bit faster.
 You can speed up your fall by holding left alt.
 Flying with this jetpack will not reduce your horizontal speed as you fly, just like the vanilla jetpack.
 This jetpack is a bit zippier and affords you a bit more flight range on a single tank, assuming you can provide the power and fuel required.
 - ![HoverJetpack](https://i.imgur.com/x0nhmhN.png) **Hover Jetpack Module**
+  - _Consumes Suit Fuel and Power_
   - Hold space to ascend, automatically putting you into hover mode.
 While flying, hold space to ascend, left alt to descend, and sprint to boost.
 When you are not pressing any movement keys, the Hover Jetpack will attempt to bring you to a full stop midair.
 You can press Ctrl-Space to toggle hovering mid-flight.
 - ![Hoverpack](https://i.imgur.com/9ESxs4c.png) **Integrated Hoverpack Module**
+  - _Consumes only Power_
+  - The PowerSuit equivalent of the vanilla Hover Pack.
   - Hold space to ascend, automatically putting you into hover mode.
 While flying, hold space to ascend, left alt to descend, and sprint to boost.
 When you are not pressing any movement keys, the Hover Jetpack will attempt to bring you to a full stop midair.
 You can press Ctrl-Space to toggle hovering mid-flight.

+##### Flight Controls

 Consider using other modules to change the flight behavior and speed of your suit.
 Most of these are in the Mobility section.